 - Blood relatives with a history of depression, bipolar disorder or alcoholism

-- Stressful life events, loss of family member or broken relationship.
+- Stressful life events, loss of a family member or a broken relationship.

 - Depression after giving birth (postpartum depression)